+(Item 21) Debriefing:

-(Re 20) Debriefing: According to APA guidelines, regardless of the use of deception or covert methods, debriefing is always necessary to inform participants about the nature of the research, their role in the study, and to educate individuals about research.
-Important goals of debriefing are to clear up any misconceptions and to leave participants with a positive feeling toward psychological research and their participation.
+According to APA guidelines, regardless of the use of deception or covert methods, debriefing is always necessary to inform participants about the nature of the research, their role in the study, and to educate individuals about research.
+Make sure to avoid jargon in the debriefing where possible.
+As noted, research participation for credits is intended as a way for students to experience a variety of experiments so please keep in mind relevant educational elements when debriefing students.
+Important goals of debriefing are moreover to clear up any misconceptions and to leave participants with a positive feeling toward psychological research and their participation.
 This means that a thorough debriefing informs participants about the rationale for the research in which they participated and about their specific contribution to the research.
-The debriefing should also contain the Principal Investigator's contact details and, in case of methods that potentially induce negative emotions including stress, sadness, or anxiety, aftercare should be offered

-(e.g., contact information of student psychologists).
+The debriefing should also contain the Principal Investigator's contact details and, in case of methods that potentially induce negative emotions including stress, sadness, or anxiety, aftercare should be offered (e.g., contact information of student psychologists).
 A debriefing should always include an 'opt-out' for participants, by informing them after revealing the actual purposes of the study that they can decide that their data may not be used for those aims.

-In case of deception: In all research in which this information could not be fully provided in the Information Letter and Informed Consent, this information should be provided in a debriefing at the end of the study, including a statement as to why deception was necessary.
-A A debriefing should always include an 'opt-out' for participants, by informing them after revealing the actual purposes of the study that they can decide that their data may not be used for those aims.
+In case of deception:

+In all research in which this information could not be fully provided in the Information Letter and Informed Consent, this information should be provided in a debriefing at the end of the study, including a statement as to why deception was necessary.
+A debriefing should always include an 'opt-out' for participants, by informing them after revealing the actual purposes of the study that they can decide that their data may not be used for those aims.

 This holds for all kinds of research, including questionnaire and experimental studies.
 Specific guidelines regarding debriefing in case of deception or covert methods can be found under these specific topics.

-Please note: If participants decide to discontinue their participation before finishing the study, they should still be debriefed if possible and if this will not jeopardize the continuation of the study (i.e. when communicating about the debriefing with other participants or participating again in the study is unlikely).
+If participants decide to discontinue their participation before finishing the study, they should still be debriefed if possible and if this will not jeopardize the continuation of the study (i.e., when communicating about the debriefing with other participants or participating again in the study is unlikely).
 This holds especially in case of studies including deception, in particular if this deception involves false feedback or fake news.